Paper Submission Process

-Convert your properly formatted 6-20 page paper to PDF and submit your paper for review before the Review Paper Submission Deadline October 19, 2018
+Convert your properly formatted 6-20 page paper to PDF and submit your paper for review before the Review Paper Submission Deadline on Oct 18

 IMPORTANT: We do NOT review draft or incomplete papers; we review papers you agree are in final format and content.
 The review normally accepts 80-90% of the papers submitted, and there is no appeal process or secondary review.

 3. After paper review approval, log in to your My Submission page; execute the Copyright Function, and follow the steps for IEEE Publication Agreement or the NASA Copyright Agreement for NASA authors.
-Finally, convert/verify your final paper (responsive to review comments) via IEEE PDF eXpress, then submit your final paper before the Final Paper Submission Deadline Jan 7, 2019.
+Finally, convert/verify your final paper (responsive to review comments) via IEEE PDF eXpress, then submit your final paper before the Final Paper Submission Deadline on Jan 8

 FINAL APPROVAL DETAILS: Log in to your My Submission page and complete the details listed in the left column.